 James McComas (Dip HE, BA, MA, PGCE)

-James is an empathic practitioner who offers counselling from a person-centred perspective.
-He aims to support clients as they explore their unique situation and beliefs, enabling them to trust and understand themselves better.
-James provides a safe space where a person can be listened to without judgement.
+I provide a safe space where a person can be listened to without judgement.
 This creates a powerful experience which can lead to lasting positive change.

-James is a professional member of COSCA (Counselling and Psychotherapy in Scotland) and BACP (British Association for Counselling and Psychotherapy) and he fully abides by their ethical frameworks and complaints procedures.
+I am a professional member of COSCA (Counselling and Psychotherapy in Scotland) and BACP (British Association for Counselling and Psychotherapy) and he fully abides by their ethical frameworks and complaints procedures.

 See Frequently Asked Questions for more information.